The Essential Guide to Student Travel for Richmond

 One of the best ways to save on lodging is to reconsider your stay at a swanky, premier hotel and perhaps trade it in for a comfortable overnight at a hip hostel.
 The HI Richmond Hostel is a top-rate choice for saving money on accommodations, as is conveniently just south of Washington, D.C. and near several of Richmond’s finest places of interest.
 Just a few obliging amenities include weekly tours and activities, free Wi-Fi and free continental breakfast.
-Other suitable accommodations include air bed and breakfast options, which often provide discounted rates for groups of travelers.
+Other suitable accommodations include Airbnb options, which often provide discounted rates for groups of travelers.

 Comfort Food = Southern Food